2018 AMSAT Field Day

 It’s that time of year again; summer and Field Day!
 Each year the American Radio Relay League (ARRL) sponsors Field Day as a “picnic, a campout, practice for emergencies, an informal contest and, most of all, FUN!”
-The event takes place during a 24-hour period on the fourth weekend of June.
-For 2017 the event takes place during a 27-hour period from 1800 UTC on Saturday June 24, 2017 through 2100 UTC on Sunday June 25, 2017.
-Those who set up prior to 1800 UTC on June 24 can operate only 24 hours.
+The event takes place during a 23-hour period on the fourth weekend of June.
+For 2018 the event takes place during a 27-hour period from 1800 UTC on Saturday June 23, 2018 through 2100 UTC on Sunday June 24, 2018.
+Those who set up prior to 1800 UTC on June 23 can operate only 24 hours.
 The Radio Amateur Satellite Corporation (AMSAT) promotes its own version of Field Day for operation via the amateur satellites, held concurrently with the ARRL event.

-This year should be easier than many years since we have about 10 transponders and repeaters available, with more possible before Field Day.
+This year should be easier than many years since we have more than 10 transponders and repeaters available.
 Users should check the AMSAT status page at http://www.amsat.org/status/ and the pages at http://www.amsat.org/?page_id=177 for what is available in the weeks leading up to field day.
 To reduce the amount of time to research each satellite, see the current FM satellite table at http://www.amsat.org/?page_id=5012 and the current linear satellite table at http://www.amsat.org/?page_id=5033

-If you are considering ONLY the FM voice satellites like SO-50 for your AMSAT Field Day focus, do not, unless you are simply hoping to make one contact for the ARRL rules bonus points.
+If you are considering ONLY the FM voice satellites, there are SO-50, AO-85, AO-91, AO-92 and possibly PicSat.
+It might be easier this year to make that one FM contact for the ARRL bonus points with so many FM birds.
 The congestion on FM LEO satellites is always so intense that we must continue to limit their use to one-QSO-per-FM-satellite.
 This includes the International Space Station.
 You will be allowed one QSO if the ISS is operating Voice.

 It was suggested during past field days that a control station be allowed to coordinate contacts on the FM satellites.
 There is nothing in the rules that would prohibit this.
 This is nothing more than a single station working multiple QSO’s.
 If a station were to act as a control station and give QSO’s to every other field day station, the control station would still only be allowed to turn in one QSO per FM satellite while the other station would be able to submit one QSO.